vgerbot-libraries/tschannel/packages/core/README.md

 # @vgerbot/channel ![tschannel workflow](https://github.com/y1j2x34/channel-ts/actions/workflows/runtest.yml/badge.svg) [![codecov](https://codecov.io/gh/vgerbot-libraries/tschannel/branch/master/graph/badge.svg?token=fPomBmOknB)](https://codecov.io/gh/vgerbot-libraries/tschannel)

----

-This is a messaging abstraction layer implemented by Typescript.
-Its purpose is to encapsulate the details of message passing, so that js can construct classes that exist in different contexts and call methods in different contexts in an idiomatic way.
+This is a message-passing abstraction layer implemented by Typescript.
+Its purpose is to encapsulate the details of messaging, allowing js to construct classes that exist in different contexts and call methods in different contexts in an idiomatic way.

 ## 💪 Features